speedment/speedment-doc/pages/predicate.md

 ### in
-Here is an example showing a solution where we print out all films that has a rating that is either "G", "PG" or "PG-13":
+Here is an example that prints all films that has a rating that is either "G", "PG" or "PG-13":
 ``` java
     films.stream()
         .filter(Film.RATING.in("G", "PG", "PG-13"))